Trial of Trebonius: Setting

 Gaius Lusius was the son of the sister of Gaius Marius, and had been given the position of a commissioned officer during the Cimbrian War between Rome and the Proto-Germanic tribe of the Cimbri.
 Plutarch describes Lusius as a man who had sexual feelings for a young soldier under his command, but was not generally a bad man.
-Cicero describes the Trial of Trebonius (although not by name) and describes Trebonius as “the virtuous youth.”
+Cicero describes the Trial of Trebonius (although not by name) and describes Trebonius as "the virtuous youth".
 Valerius Maximus and Cicero both say that Lusius was a military tribune.
-Marian reforms to the military had lessened the power and number of military tribunes.
+The so-called Marian reforms to the military had lessened the power and number of military tribunes.
 Despite this, he attempted to use his position to seduce Trebonius, who had so far not cooperated with his advances.
 Lusius summoned Trebonius to his tent and attempted to rape the young soldier.
 Trebonius had no choice but to go to the tent, because he could not disobey the summons of his commander.
 Inside the tent, Trebonius killed Lusius with his sword.